plokhotnyuk/jsoniter-scala/README.md

 ## Features and limitations
 - JSON parsing from `Array[Byte]` or `java.io.InputStream`
 - JSON serialization to `Array[Byte]` or `java.io.OutputStream`
+- Parsing of streaming JSON values and JSON arrays from `java.io.InputStream` w/o need of holding all parsed values in the memory
 - Support reading part of `Array[Byte]` by specifying of position and limit of reading from/to
 - Support writing to pre-allocated `Array[Byte]` by specifying of position of writing from
 - Support of UTF-8 encoding